networknext/next/docs/source/index.rst

 How it works
 ------------

-The SDK consists of two main components.
+The SDK has two main components.
 A client and a server.

 (diagrams etc.)

 These components work together to monitor a player's connection and accelerate it when we find a route across Network Next.

-When we find a route that meets your network optimization requirements, we steer player traffic across these private networks.
-Otherwise, players traverse the public network directly between the client and server.

 (etc etc...)